asd00012334/Abstract-Algebra-2018/README.md

 # Abstract-Algebra-2018
 The final project of course Abstract Algebra in 2018.

-Goal: to find Galois group of splitting field of a quintic polynomial over Q.
+Goal: to find Galois group of the splitting field of a quintic polynomial over Q.

 ## Component